data61/anonlink-entity-service/docs/production-deployment.rst

 Object Store Deployment Options
 -------------------------------

-At deployment time you can decide to deploy MINIO or instead use an existing service such as AWS S3.
+At deployment time you can decide to deploy MinIO or instead use an existing object store service compatible with AWS S3.

-Note that there is a trade off between using a local deployment of minio vs S3.
+Note that there is a trade off between using a local deployment of MinIO vs AWS S3.
 In our AWS based experimentation Minio is noticeably faster, but more expensive and less reliable than AWS S3, your own mileage may vary.

 To configure a deployment to use an external object store, set ``provision.minio`` to ``false`` and add